Miyar kuka

-Miyar kuka or miyan kuka, also known as luru soup, is a type of soup popular among West Africa’s Sahelian ethnic groups.
+Miyar kuka or miyan kuka, also known as luru soup (in Ghana's Zongo communities), is a type of soup popular among West Africa’s Sahelian ethnic groups.
 The soup is made from powdered baobab leaves.
 It is usually served with tuwo or fufu.
 A seasonal variant of this soup is made using fresh mashed baobab leaves.
 This variant is only available during the rainy season when fresh baobab leaves are available.

-Preparation

-Water is added to the pot after boiling the beef.
-Cayenne pepper, dawadawa, crayfish, chopped onion and palm oil are added with the kuka (baobab leaf powder) sprinkled into the soup.

-Miyar kuka is best served with tuwo shinkafa.
+Miyar kuka is best served with tuwon shinkafa, tuwon masara or tuwon dawa.